Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: METHODOLOGY

-The proposed learning scheme termed VGTL (Visibility Graph and Transfer Learning) is capable of classification and regression tasks with arbitrary size.
-It comprises three steps: The PPG signal is segmented into a fixed-length window or a fixed number of pulses.
-The segmented PPG signals are then transformed into adjacency matrices and transformed into grayscale images.
-The adjacency matrix images are fed to the VGG19 algorithms to give the final output.
+The proposed learning scheme, termed the VGTL-net (Visibility Graph and Transfer Learning), is introduced with the aim of being capable of classification and regression tasks of arbitrary size.
+It comprises three steps: i) the PPG signal (or any other signal) is segmented into fixed-length windows or a fixed number of pulses; ii) the segmented PPG signals are then transformed into the corresponding adjacency matrices and further considered as grayscale or black-and-white images; iii) the adjacency matrices images are fed to the three channels of the pretrained model as an RGB image to give the final output.